Distance Map Registration

 Example

->>> # Initialize with models and reference image >>> registrar = RegisterModelsDistanceMaps( ... moving_model=model_surface, ... fixed_model=patient_surface, ... reference_image=patient_ct, ... roi_dilation_mm=20, ... ) >>> >>> # Run rigid registration >>> result = registrar.register(mode='rigid') >>> >>> # Or run affine registration >>> result = registrar.register(mode='affine') >>> >>> # Or run deformable with ICON refinement >>> result = registrar.register( ... mode='deformable', use_ants=False, use_icon=True, icon_iterations=50 ... ) >>> >>> # Get aligned model and transforms >>> aligned_model = result['registered_model'] >>> forward_transform = result['forward_transform']
+>>> # Initialize with models and reference image >>> registrar = RegisterModelsDistanceMaps( ... moving_model=model_surface, ... fixed_model=patient_surface, ... reference_image=patient_ct, ... mask_dilation_mm=20, ... ) >>> >>> # Run rigid registration >>> result = registrar.register(transform_type='Rigid') >>> >>> # Or run affine registration >>> result = registrar.register(transform_type='Affine') >>> >>> # Or run deformable (Greedy affine + ICON) >>> result = registrar.register(transform_type='Deformable', icon_iterations=50) >>> >>> # Get aligned model and transforms >>> aligned_model = result['registered_model'] >>> forward_transform = result['forward_transform']

-- __init__(moving_model, fixed_model, reference_image, roi_dilation_mm=20, log_level=20)[source]
+- __init__(moving_model, fixed_model, reference_image, mask_dilation_mm=20, log_level=20)[source]

-Initialize mask-based model registration.
+Initialize distance-map-based model registration.

 - Parameters: